 “Presenting the adventures of everybody’s favorite hero.
 The man who’s faster than lightning, stronger than steel, smarter than a speeding bullet.
 It’s… Super Grover!“

-With that, we usually hear fanfare as Super Grover bursts through a paper wall bearing his crest, fruitlessly tries to move his helmet up off his eyes, and adds, “And I am cute, too!”
+With that, we usually hear fanfare as a blue blur bursts through a paper wall bearing a distinctive crest on its chest: It’s our hero!
+He fruitlessly tries to move his helmet up off his eyes, and adds, “And I am cute, too!”
 And that he is.

 Super Grover appeared in numerous skits starting in the 1970s.
-They followed a simple formula: Super Grover is flying somewhere over Metro City (after changing from his alter ego Grover Kent, the ace doorknob salesman for Acme, Inc.) when he hears the cries of a child in some kind of trouble and immediately sails in to assist.
-Super Grover expertly crash-lands nearby.
+They followed a simple formula: Our hero is flying somewhere over Metro City (after changing from his alter ego Grover Kent, the ace doorknob salesman for Acme, Inc.) when he hears the cries of a child in some kind of trouble and immediately sails in to assist.
+He expertly crash-lands nearby.
 From this auspicious beginning he shows much enthusiasm but little to no help whatsoever as the child solves the problem on their own.

-Refusing any thanks, Super Grover flies off (usually into something) and seeks his next challenge!
+Refusing any thanks, off our hero flies (usually into something) and seeks his next challenge!

 Super Grover just may be my favorite superhero!

-Edna Node claims superheroes shouldn’t have capes but I think Super Grover proves her wrong!
+Edna Node claims superheroes shouldn’t have capes but I think this hero proves her wrong!
 Is that little blue monster rockin’ that look, or what?